A common Japanese gesture when preparing to take on a difficult task is to "make a muscle" and rub one's bicep, emphasizing strength. "Yoshi!

 - Kanna does this frequently in the Sakura Taisen OVAs and TV series.

 - Fumio Usui in Karin does this in job interviews, declaring that she has faith in her body.
-Given that she is a Hot Mom that suffers from So Beautiful, It's a Curse, this is definitely a mistake.
+Given that she is a mom who suffers from So Beautiful, It's a Curse, this is definitely a mistake.

 - Armstrong in Fullmetal Alchemist does this constantly.
 Perhaps his tendency to do this WAS PASSED DOWN THE ARMSTRONG FAMILY LINE FOR GENERATIONS...

 - Ed also does it occasionally, when showing off his mechanical arm.

 - Random crowd member Bruce Ironstaunch (not his real name) in Tengen Toppa Gurren Lagann.
 He was most likely doing it for the original Japanese meaning, but other parties figured he was just giving Rossiu an up-yours when he announced he was executing Simon.
 His dour expression, on the other hand, doesn't really look all that supportive, which is why his gesture was interpreted as "Up Yours!" in the first place.

 - Koizumi does this in the Haruhi Suzumiya episode where the SOS Brigade logo causes a breakdown of reality.